 - ASSISTANT CLINICAL PROFESSOR Psychiatry

 Dr. Schiller has two subspecialties: chronic illness and its impact on daily life, as well as the effect of divorce on family life.
-As part of this, she is experienced in parent coordination, as well as different forms of forensic evaluation.
+As part of these specialties she conducts evaluations both in the hospital and outpatient settings.
+She also conducts custody evaluations and has an active parent coordination component of her practice.

 Metropolitan NY Council on Jewish Poverty